-NOTE 3.
-CASH AND INVESTMENTS
+NOTE 3. - CASH AND INVESTMENTS

-Cash balances for the District's fund is pooled and invested by the County's Treasurer in the pooled cash investment program ("Pool") for the purpose of increasing earnings through investment activities.
-The County's commingled pool consist of cash in bank, U.S. government and agency securities, corporate bonds, negotiable certificates of deposit, commercial paper, and deposits in the state's Local Agency Investment Fund.
+Available cash balances of the District are invested in the Santa Clara County Treasury Pool ("Pool") for the purpose of increasing earnings through investment activities.
+The County's commingled pool consist of cash in bank, U.S. government and agency securities, corporate bonds, negotiable certificates of deposit, commercial paper, and deposits in the State's Local Agency Investment Fund.
 The County's pooled deposits and investments are regulated by California Government Code and by a County investment policy approved annually by the County Treasury Oversight Committee and the Board.
 The pooled investments' fair value is based on quoted market prices.
 The County allocates interest to the District based on the District's average daily cash balance relative to the entire Pool.
 The value of the participants' pool shares that may be withdrawn is determined on an amortized basis, which is different than the fair value of the participants' positions in the pool.
 In addition, the County's investment pool is not rated by any of the credit rating agencies.
 Additional information regarding the County's investment policy and cash and investments, including interest rate risk, credit risk, custodial credit risk categories, and maturities of the different categories of investments, can be found in the County's notes to the basic financial statements.

-Cash and investments at June 30, 2013 consist of the following:
+Cash and investments at June 30, 2014 consist of the following:

-Carrying

-Amount Fair Value

-Cash and investments in County Treasury

-common pool: General Fund \$13,229,240 \$13,186,363

-Petty cash 500 500

-Total cash and investments \$ 13,229,740 \$ 13,186,863
+Carrying Amount Fair Value County Treasury Pool Petty Cash \$ 11,150,355 500 \$ 11,124,226 500 Total cash and investments \$ 11,150,855 \$ 11,124,726